What is the FGN Savings Bond?

 Is FGN Savings Bond interest taxable in Nigeria?

-No. Interest income from FGN Savings Bonds is fully exempt from withholding tax and personal income tax under the Finance Act.
+No. Interest income from FGN Savings Bonds is fully exempt from withholding tax and personal income tax under the Nigeria Tax Act 2025.

 What is the difference between the 2-year and 3-year FGN Savings Bond?